-The Commission expects that all Commission Employees and Representatives will continue to act responsibly to establish and maintain a safe and secure work environment free from threats and acts of violence and harm.
+The Commission expects that all Employees and Commission Representatives will continue to act responsibly to establish and maintain a safe and secure work environment free from threats and acts of Workplace Violence.

 Questions concerning this policy should be directed to the Director of Human Resources.